[ad#468x60amazon_japantravel]

 1. The Welcome Studio.
 Surprise!
 That’s YOU on the 150-inch TV.
 Upon walking in, a camera man (or lady, as in our case) will focus a TV camera on you and your image will be splashed across the huge Hi-Vision display.
 Hi-Vision is NHK’s HDTV system and it uses a wide-screen format with a 16:9 aspect ratio, as opposed to the conventional 4:3, which provides an extra powerful viewing experience.

 2. BS Digital Town.
 Here you’ll see a presentation of the features of BS (Broadcast Satellite) Digital Broadcasts, meaning television broadcasts with high picture and sound quality, high quality radio broadcasts accompanied by still images, and data broadcasting supporting e-commerce including retail shopping and banking.
-NHK has been employing this broadcasting service since 2000.2
+NHK has been employing this broadcasting service since 2000. ((I wonder when our country can — or will ever — afford to adapt this kind of broadcasting?))

 3. Information Program Center.
 Here you get to pretend you’re on the quiz show set of “Tameshite Gatten“, a life science program.
 (Here’s what I did.)